 - use thoughtful, (ideally) compostable packaging.

-We hope to provide a useful resource for you!
-We’d also love to hear your thoughts and suggestions for any additional ingredients you think should be added to the list!
+We hope this is a useful resource for you!
+We’d also love to hear your thoughts and suggestions and if you have any additional ingredients you think should be added to the list!

 CLICK FOR COMMONLY USED TERMS

 Antioxidant: is a molecule that inhibits, or stops, the oxidation of other molecules.
 They occur naturally in plants, animals and plant based foods like vegetables, tea, wine and chocolate.
 Our own bodies also naturally produce a complex system of antioxidants to combat oxidation or the chemical reactions that create free radicals.

 Emollients: are waxy lubricating agents that contain a mixture of compounds used to soften, smooth and hydrate the skin.
 They also contain occlusive properties, meaning they provide a layer of protection which helps prevent water loss.
 There are a variety of emollient ingredients including plant oils, mineral oils, shea butter, cocoa butter, triglycerides, stearates and fatty acids like lanolin.